Course Details

 Objective

-- Application of ecology in construction - ecological approaches and materials.
+Application of ecology in architecture and town-planning.

 Knowledge